openanolis/confidential-ai/README.md

 2. Failed to Automatically Configure Alibaba Cloud PCCS

 You can configure it manually.
-If you have correctly created the Alibaba Cloud TDX ECS according to the preparation instructions, the region for your instance should be North China 2 (Beijing), i.e., cn-beijing.
-Manually create the /etc/sgx_default_qcnl.conf file and write the following content.
+If you have correctly created the Alibaba Cloud TDX ECS according to the preparation instructions, the region for your instance should be North China 2 (Beijing), i.e., `cn-beijing`.
+Manually create the `/etc/sgx_default_qcnl.conf` file and write the following content.

 ```shell
 # PCCS server address